tjvantoll/kendo-docs/api/web/datetimepicker.md

 #### *"century"*

-shows the decades from the centery
+shows the decades from the century

 #### Example - set navigation depth of the calendar popup